 In a forced-choice paradigm, two or more stimulus alternatives are presented on each trial and the subject is forced to pick the alternative that is the target.
 The alternatives can be presented successively (temporal forced-choice) or simultaneously in different positions in the visual field (spatial forced-choice).
 Forced-choice methods, especially two-alternative forced-choice (2AFC), are widely-used as an alternative to the single-interval "yes-no" paradigm discussed above.
 Because only one performance index, percent correct, is obtained from this paradigm, it is not possible to calculate both a detection sensitivity index and a response criterion index.
-Detection performance in the 2AFC paradigm is equivalent to an observer using an unbiased decision criterion, and the percent correct performance can be predicted from signal detection theory.
-Percent correct in a 2AFC detection experiment corresponds to the area under the ROC, AZ, obtained when the same stimulus is used in the yes-no signal detection paradigm.
+Using the assumptions of signal detection theory, it is proved that detection performance in the 2AFC paradigm is equivalent to an observer using an unbiased decision criterion, and the percent correct performance can be predicted from signal detection theory.
+Percent correct in a 2AFC detection experiment corresponds to the area under the ROC, Az, obtained when the same stimulus is used in the yes-no signal detection paradigm.
 Calculation of da from the 2AFC percent correct is straightforward:

-$$d_a = \sqrt{2} \cdot z(pc)$$ (Two-Alternative, Forced-Choice) (12)
+$$d_a = \sqrt{2} \cdot z(pc)$$ (Two-Alternative, Forced-Choice) (13)

 where z(pc) is the z-score transform of the 2AFC percent correct (Egan, 1975; Green & Swets, 1966/1974; Macmillan & Creelman, 2005; Simpson & Fitter, 1973).
-The area under the ROC for $d_a = 1.0$ , illustrated in Figure 2 and the left panel in Figure 4, is 0.76 (the maximum area of the whole graph is 1.0).
+The area under the ROC for $d_a=1.0$ , illustrated in Figure 2 and the left panel in Figure 4, is 0.76 where $z^{-1}()$ is the inverse z-score probability transform that converts a z-score into a probability using the cumulative distribution function (see Appendix I) of the Gaussian probability distribution.

+(the maximum area of the whole graph is 1.0).
 By rearranging Equation 13, the area under the ROC may be computed from $d_a$ by:

-$$A_z = z^{-1} \left( \frac{d_a}{\sqrt{2}} \right)$$ (Two-Alternative, Forced-Choice) (13)
+$$A_z = z^{-1} \left( \frac{d_a}{\sqrt{2}} \right)$$ (Two-Alternative, Forced-Choice)